rodrimati1992/type_level/type_level_values/docs/appendix_patterns.md

 #### Impl Example 1

-Let's implement a TypeFn_ that adds 3 numbers.
+Let's manually implement TypeFn_ for a struct,which adds 3 numbers.

 ```